The Golden Rule of Speaking: Respect Your Audience

 - Run over the allotted time.
 As Bill Lampton notes in his blog, “Exceeding your time limit will inconvenience participants, and probably other speakers who follow you.”
 Audience members are busy too, and when a presentation is scheduled for a certain amount of time, they plan for that.
 Speakers who ignore the countdown clock run the risk of turning off their audience.

-- Starting late because of technology issues.
-If you are using visuals, arrive early to make sure everything is set up and working.
+- We are starting late because of technology issues.
+If you use visuals, arrive early to ensure everything is set up and working.
 The audience expects speakers to start on time.

 People accept speaking opportunities to get their story heard.
 But the audience won’t hear your story if you disrespect or distract them.
 You can win over your audience with a clear message, preparation, and attention to detail.

-For more ways to deliver on-message communications, subscribe to our blog.
+For more ways to deliver on-message communications, email me at email@example.com.